WristBook vs WatchDealerInventory

 A watch dealer's real workflow is mobile: snap a photo in the shop, text a buyer at dinner, log a deal in the Uber.
 WristBook is built around that reality.
 Take a photo of a watch directly from the log-watch form.
 Share an outreach message with the photo attached via your native iMessage share sheet in one tap.
 Every interaction is tuned for one-handed use.
 WatchDealerInventory is responsive web — same desktop interface scaled down.

-AI does the data entry for you
+AI does the data entry — and doesn't make up references

 Pricing that respects your time